Math Calculators

 5. 1 ÷ 2 = 0 R1

-To convert a binary value to a decimal value, follow the steps below.
-For clarity, the steps will include a conversion example.
-Let’s convert 100101₂ to a decimal number.
+To translate a binary value to a decimal value, follow the steps below.
+For clarity, we will use 100101₂ as our conversion example:

-1. Start from the left-most digit of the binary number.
-Multiply the number obtained in the previous step by 2, and add the current digit.
-In the example of 100101, the left-most digit is 1.
-We didn’t have any previous step yet, so the previous number is 0: (0 × 2) + 1 = 0 + 1 = 1.
+1. Start with the left-most digit of the binary number.
+Multiply the result from your previous step by 2, then add the current digit.
+For 100101, the first digit is 1.
+Since there is no previous step, our starting value is 0: (0 × 2) + 1 = 0 + 1 = 1.

-3. Repeat step 1 for every consecutive digit.
-The final sum will be the decimal representation of the given binary number.
+3. Repeat this calculation for every consecutive digit.
+The final sum will be the decimal representation of your binary number.

 1 (0 × 2) + 1 = 1 1